Siamese crocodile: Phylogeny

-Below is a cladogram based on a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data, as revised by the 2021 Hekkala et al. paleogenomics study using DNA extracted from the extinct Voay.
+Below is a cladogram based on a 2018 tip dating study using morphological, molecular DNA sequencing, and stratigraphic fossil age data.
+This was revised in a paleogenomics study using DNA extracted from the extinct Voay.
+Hall's New Guinea crocodile placement was suggested in 2023.

 Characteristics

 The Siamese crocodile is a medium-sized, freshwater crocodilian, with a relatively broad, smooth snout and an elevated, bony crest behind each eye.
 Overall, it is olive-green, with some variation to dark-green.
 Young individuals measure 1.2 to 1.5 m and weigh 6 to 12 kg, growing to a length of 2.1 to 3 m and a weight of 40 to 120 kg as an adult.
 Three individuals measuring 2.12 to 2.63 m and weighing 40–87 kg had bite force of 2073–4577 N. Large male individuals reach 4 m and 350 kg in weight.

 Distribution and habitat

-Siamese crocodiles occur in a wide range of freshwater habitats, including slow-moving rivers and streams, lakes, seasonal oxbow lakes, marshes and swamps.
+The Siamese crocodile inhabits a wide range of freshwater habitats, including slow-moving rivers and streams, lakes, seasonal oxbow lakes, marshes and swamps.

+Since 2000, around 30 sites have been identified in Cambodia that harbour Siamese crocodiles, conservatively estimated to number between 200 and 400 individuals; small population survive in Thailand and Vietnam and in Laos.
+In March 2005, conservationists found a nest containing juvenile Siamese crocodiles in the southern Lao province of Savannakhet.

+A small but important population lives in East Kalimantan, Indonesia.